linesbydevon/LamboWhen/README.md

 3. Generate an Coinranking API key on RapidAPI and save it in an .env file on the root directory of the react app.
 Name it `REACT_APP_COINRANKING_KEY`.

-4. Run npm start to start a local server.
+4. Run `npm start` to start a local server.

 5. Update code as necessary/as you desire.
 If you'd like to make a pull request then commit with a detailed message after each change.
-Requests with multiple nontrivial changes or without details commit messages will be rejected without review.
+Requests with multiple nontrivial changes or without detailed commit messages will be rejected without review.

 The app should run in your